crypt01trucker/Active-Directory/README.md

 cd /etc/netplan
 ```
 This is where you'll find YAML files that control your network configuration.
 These files usually have a `.yaml` extension, and their names may vary depending on your installation.
-To find the network configuration file you need to edit, use the `ls` command.
+To find the network configuration file you need to list all files, use the `ls` command.

 ```bash
 ls -la